 If you are a current RPI faculty, student or staff, you will have access to printing when you log on to a library workstation.
-A black and white printer can be found on all floors of Folsom.
+A black ink printer can be found on all floors of Folsom.
 A color printer is available on Folsom’s 2nd (Main) floor.
-The default printer is the black and white printer on the same floor as the work station you're using.

 Public scanners are available in the Folsom and Architecture Libraries.
 Scanners are located on Folsom 1, 3 and 4 near the center stairs.
 Photoshop and Acrobat Professional are installed.
 Most of the scanners have an additional capability for scanning film or slides.
 In addition, a FREE scanner (Knowledge Imaging Center) is available in the NorthWest corner of Folsom Main floor.

 A self-service photocopy machine is available on the 4th floor of Folsom Library.
 Additional self-service copiers are located in the Architecture Library in the Greene Building.
 Photocopies are 15¢ each; microform copies are free.

 Small group meeting rooms in Folsom Library are available for up to 3 hours' use each day by any Rensselaer group of 2 or more persons on a first-come, first-assigned basis.
 Reservations by student groups must be made in person at the Service Desk on the day of intended use; reservations by faculty and staff may be made in advance by contacting the Library's Administration Office (x8300).
 Reservations not claimed within the first 10 minutes of a reservation period may be reassigned.

 Additionally, small group study rooms located on the 1st, 3rd and 4th floors are typically left unlocked for both individuals and groups to use on a first-come, first-use basis.
 Near the end of semesters, some of these rooms can be reserved in advance in order to accommodate the needs of groups to finish class projects.